PhenoAI/pheno-docs/markdowns-expanded/000-population/000-population.md

 TODO

-### Measurment protocol no images <!-- short and no images measurment protocol for the example notebooks -->

-Upon registration to the Human Phenotype Project, people are assigned with a registration code, which is their ID in the study and provide a telephone number and email by which all communications are conducted.
-Participants are asked about their date of birth and their sex, and are asked to schedule a visit to the assessment center.

-Personal and communication data is saved separately in a secure environment from the population characteristics information, which is saved with the participant designated ID.

 ### Measurment protocol <!-- long measurment protocol for the data browser -->

 Upon registration to the Human Phenotype Project, people are assigned with a registration code, which is their ID in the study and provide a telephone number and email by which all communications are conducted.
 Participants are asked about their date of birth and their sex, and are asked to schedule a visit to the assessment center.